boomcamp/django-restframework/README.md

 # Django Tutorial 1

-Basic setup and installation using `django`, `django restframework` using `pipenv` environment.
+Basic environment using `pipenv` with `django` and `django restframework`.

-First we need to make sure that we already installed `pipenv` in out development machine, you can find setup procedures for pipenv here https://github.com/boomcamp/setup-pip-pipenv-django-admin-python3.
+Before we get started, we need to make sure that `pipenv` already installed in our development machines, you can find setup procedures for pipenv here https://github.com/boomcamp/setup-pip-pipenv-django-admin-python3.

 1. Create our Project folder called `tutorial`.